Peter Cianchette

 Peter Ernest Cianchette (born June 25, 1961) is an American diplomat, businessman, politician and former United States Ambassador to Costa Rica from 2008 to 2009.
 He was elected to the Maine House of Representatives and served there from 1996 to 2000.
-Cianchette was the Republican nominee for governor of Maine in 2002, losing to Democrat U.S. Representative John Baldacci.
+Cianchette was the Republican nominee for governor of Maine in 2002, losing to the Democratic candidate, U.S. Representative John Baldacci.

 Early life and education

 Cianchette was raised in Pittsfield, Maine.
 He attended Maine Central Institute and worked as a youth for the Cianbro construction and construction services company which his father, Ival "Bud" Cianchette, and his uncles, Ken, Carl and Chuck, founded in 1949.
 Cianchette was graduated from the University of Maine with a business administration degree.

 Career

 Cianchette worked in Cianbro's Dragon Products cement division until 1985.
 In 1985, he moved to the South Portland area and worked in business there with The Cianchette Group, a public affairs management and business consulting firm; the Portland-based private investment firm, CHK Capital Partners; and, starting in 1998, the business and public affairs consulting firm, Pierce Atwood Consulting, where he served as chief operating officer and executive vice-president.